HereYouGo1/L-B-1/3--(Action_Items)_(Proof-of-Concept)/0--(README_Folder)/(README_Folder).md

 ### Core Files

-**action_executor.py**
-The main execution engine that simulates how agents would run action items.
-It includes:
-- Individual action implementations (_scan_file, _check_syntax, etc.)
-- Workflow execution logic with failure handling
-- Error recording for the learning database
-- A simulation of agent failure (lines 282-287) showing how we'd catch mistakes

 **(Action_Items)_(Complete_Vision).md**
 The complete documentation of Chris's vision - from the core insight about LLM failures to the cross-domain transfer learning potential.
 This is the "why" behind everything.